AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Infinity: Customer Satisfaction

-Customer satisfaction is a weak point for Infinity — it has a complaint score of 7.41 from the NAIC Customer Complaint Index, which rates how frequently customers file complaints about insurance companies.
-This score is quite high and means that Infinity receives more than seven times as many complaints as would be expected for similar companies.
+Customer satisfaction is a weak point for Infinity — it has a score of 5.13 from the NAIC Customer Complaint Index, which rates how frequently customers file complaints about insurance companies.
+This score signifies that Infinity receives about five times as many complaints as is expected for similar companies.

-Kemper, Infinity’s parent company, also holds mixed satisfaction scores.
-Among providers in California, it scored the lowest in J.D.
-Power’s Auto Insurance Study, which measures customer satisfaction with insurers by region.
-In CRASH Network’s Insurer Report Card—which surveys collision repair shops on insurers’ claims practices—Kemper received a C- grade.
-That said, its score was actually slightly higher than major companies including State and GEICO, and none of the top ten biggest providers scored higher than a C+.
+Kemper, Infinity’s parent company, also has mixed scores.
+In California, where Infinity does much of its business, Kemper scored last in J.D.
+Power’s Auto Insurance Study, which measures customer satisfaction by region.
+In CRASH Network’s Insurer Report Card—which surveys repair shops on insurers’ claims practices—Kemper received a C-.
+That said, its score was higher than insurers like Progressive and GEICO, and none of the top ten biggest providers scored higher than C+.

-NAIC Customer Complaint Index1 7.41 — more complaints than average
+NAIC Customer Complaint Index15.13 — more complaints than average

 Filing a Claim With Infinity